more shell with 'if', script arguments, arithmetic

 to affect future sessions: pick the one you like best and add this at

-the end of your ~/.bash_profile
+the end of your ~/.bash_profile file:

 export PS1=preferred_choice_here